aroyan/aroyanbakti.com/README.md

 yarn
 ```

-Second, run the development server:
+And run the development server:

 ```bash
 npm run dev